PeterWaher/IoTGateway/WebServices/Waher.WebService.Tesseract/Root/Tesseract/Api.md

 =============================

 The Tesseract API allows connected clients to perform OCR operations using Tesseract on the gateway.
 For this to work, the Tesseract OCR application must be installed on the same machine as the IoT Gateway.
+If installing the API via the Tesseract package, the Tesseract program application will be installed with package.
+Otherwise, the application can be downloaded via the links below, and installed manually.

 Authentication
 ----------------